 NEIT will investigate any alleged incidence of unlawful harassment, discrimination, or retaliation and will make a determination as to whether a violation of NEIT's Policy Against Unlawful Harassment, Discrimination, and Retaliation has occurred.
-The goal of the Complaint Resolution & Disciplinary Procedures is to stop the behavior, prevent its recurrence, and remedy its effects.
+The goal of the Complaint Resolution and Disciplinary Procedures is to stop the behavior, prevent its recurrence, and remedy its effects.

 Investigation Procedures and Recommendation: Upon receipt of a complaint of unlawful harassment, discrimination, or retaliation, the CRO will undertake a prompt, fair, impartial investigation, and resolution.
 In determining whether the alleged conduct constitutes unlawful harassment, discrimination, or retaliation, the CRO will consider the facts and surrounding circumstances in which the alleged incidents occurred.
-The standard to be used in these proceedings shall be clear and convincing evidence.
+Preponderance of the evidence is the standard to be used to determine whether sufficient evidence has been presented in these proceedings.